-Generation’s principal activity is the provision of investment management services to institutional clients and other sophisticated investors through three strategies: Global Equity, Asia Equity, and Growth Equity.
-We are dedicated to investing in sustainable companies that provide goods and services consistent with a low-carbon, prosperous, equitable, healthy and safe society.
+Generation’s principal activity is the provision of investment management services to institutional clients and other sophisticated investors through the following strategies: Global Equity, Asia Equity, Growth Equity and Long-term Equity.
+We are dedicated to investing in sustainable businesses that provide products or services consistent with a low-carbon, prosperous, equitable, healthy and safe society.
 Through engagement with our clients, our portfolio companies and the broader financial market, we strive to promote a more sustainable form of capitalism.
-We expect the highest ethical standards in our work and personal lives, and recognise and accept our responsibility to the communities in which we live and work, and to the world community.
+We expect the highest ethical standards in our work and personal lives and recognise and accept our responsibility to the communities in which we live and work, and to the world community.

-Generation is strongly opposed to slavery, and is committed to acting ethically and with integrity in all its business dealings and relationships.
-This commitment is embedded in our culture through our vision, mission and values (accessible here), and our human rights principles are embedded in our firm-wide policies, procedures, and codes of conduct which cover both Generation and Generation US.
+Generation is strongly opposed to slavery and is committed to acting ethically and with integrity in all its business dealings and relationships.
+This commitment is embedded in our culture through our vision, mission and values (accessible here).
+Our human rights principles are embedded in our firm-wide policies, procedures and codes of conduct which cover both Generation and Generation US.

 DUE DILIGENCE PROCESS AND MEASURES TAKEN TO PREVENT MODERN SLAVERY